tc39/notes/meetings/2017-05/may-23.md

 (Further discussion re: unspecified or underspecified features)

-LBR: Would like to ensure that someone from Microsoft is formally reviewing.
+LEO: Would like to ensure that someone from Microsoft is formally reviewing.

 #### Conclusion/Resolution